nicksavill/DEB_development/Week_8/What_to_expect_this_week.md

-### Week 8
+### Week 7
-I'll begin this week with an explaintion of what a PCA analysis is and some examples of where it is useful.
-There will be some data for you to expereimtn with.
-The second class is free for you to work on your own data problem - see if PCA will help.
+This week we get into some more complex approaches to working wiht large dataset.
+Establishing distance between groups and clustering them is a key method for exploring complex data.
+We will describe how it's done and work through some examples.
+The second workshop is free for you to practise these approaches with your flavour data.